 After working for four years in production on a leading series for Channel 4, then briefly on Richard Eyre’s film 'Iris', Daisy decided to return to being a student, this time of filmmaking.
 Unable to find a course that met her expectations and requirements, Daisy co-founded the LFA.
 In addition to co-running one of the most innovative and dynamic filmmaking schools in the UK, Daisy has produced and directed three short films, including 'The Summer House' (starring Robert Pattinson and Talulah Riley).

-Anna keeps the wheels at LFA turning, ensuring that the Academy remains innovative, inspiring and cutting edge.
+Anna ensures that the Academy remains innovative, inspiring and cutting edge.
 Whether dealing with the Academy’s day-to-day running, business development or the distribution of films made by LFA students, graduates and partners, Anna is always looking for the best ways to grow the work LFA produce.
 Alongside her role as LFA’s Joint Principal she has produced and executive produced hundreds of motion pictures including 'The Summer House' (starring Robert Pattinson and Talulah Riley, which was no.1 on the iTunes sales charts in UK, USA and Canada and within first 10 in France and Germany on its first day) - list of credits on IMDB.

 Anna is the mastermind behind the extraordinary number of special events, masterclasses and educational programmes that LFA conducts at film festivals and schools worldwide.
 She was named one of the 30 prominent Londoners with Polish roots featured in the ‘London Creatives: Polish Roots’ exhibition at the Museum of London (October 2009), celebrating the role that Londoners of Polish origin have played in the capital's cultural scene (presented by the Polish Cultural Institute).
 Before founding LFA she worked as a Creative and Publishing Consultant.